codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 * Controls authentication, user management, and billing

 #### Codefresh Tunnel Server
-The Codefresh Tunnel Server is installed in the Codefresh platform for _ingress-less runtime environments_, together with the Codefresh Tunnel Client and the Codefresh Tunnel Router.
+The Codefresh Tunnel Server is installed in the Codefresh platform for _ingress-less runtime environments.
 A fast reverse proxy (FRP), the Codefresh Tunnel Server communicates with the enterprise cluster located behind a NAT or firewall.

-It comprises the following containers:
+The Tunnel Server:
-* Codefresh FRP Server: Forwards the traffic from Codefresh clients to the customer cluster, and manages the lifecycle with the Codefresh Tunnel Client.
+* Forwards traffic from Codefresh Clients to the customer cluster.
+* Mmanages the lifecycle with the Codefresh Tunnel Client.
-* Codefresh FRP Plugin: Implements Codefresh logic to authenticate requests from the Codefresh Tunnel Client to open tunneling connections with the Tunnel Server.
-It runs as a sidecar container.
+* Authenticates requests from the Codefresh Tunnel Client to open tunneling connections.

-#### Codefresh Tunnel Router
-The Codefresh Tunnel Router is installed in the Codefresh platform for _ingress-less runtime environments_, together with the Codefresh Tunnel Server and the Codefresh Tunnel Router.
-Installed as a service, the Codefresh Tunnel Router maps the user traffic from Codefresh clients and routes it to the pod that the required tunnel is connected to.

 ### Codefresh Runtime